This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 constexpr auto value = factorial<5>::value; // => 120

-This code can compile even before C++11.
-After C++11, many new features were introduced to simplify compile-time computing.
-The most important is the constexpr keyword.
-Before C++11, there was no suitable way to represent compile-time constants, so enum was used.
-After C++11, we can write:
+This code could compile even before C++11.
+After that, C++ introduced many new features to simplify compile-time computation.
+The most important one is the constexpr keyword.
+It can be seen that before C++11, we didn’t have a suitable way to represent the concept of a compile-time constant, only borrowing enum to express it.
+After C++11, we can write it like this:

 template <int N>